Trump rail safety oversight in focus after Amtrak crash

 Making American railroads safer drew renewed attention after the passenger train derailed on Monday morning while speeding onto a bridge, killing three passengers and sending about 100 people to hospitals.

-The accident occurred as the U.S. Transportation Department is reviewing rail safety requirements or proposals set under prior administrations.
+The accident occurred as the U.S. Transportation Department is reviewing a series of rail safety requirements or proposals set under prior administrations.
 The White House has promised a sweeping effort to eliminate regulations throughout government and cut at least two existing regulations for every new one.

-Earlier this month, the department reversed a decision requiring crude oil rail tank cars to be fitted with an advanced braking system designed to prevent fiery derailments.
-The requirement to install electronically controlled pneumatic brakes had been included in a package of safety reforms the Obama administration unveiled in 2015 following a series of deadly derailments stemming from the U.S. shale boom.
+Earlier this month, the Transportation Department reversed a decision requiring crude oil rail tank cars to be fitted with an advanced braking system designed to prevent fiery derailments.
+The requirement to install electronically controlled pneumatic brakes had been included in a package of safety reforms unveiled by the Obama administration in 2015 in response to a series of deadly derailments stemming from the U.S. shale boom.

 Senator Ron Wyden, an Oregon Democrat, called this month’s move “a senseless decision that endangers our communities by making oil by rail transportation less safe.”

-The Transportation Department has defended the decision, saying the mandate’s costs would be three times as high as the benefits it would produce.
+The Transportation Department has defended the decision, saying the costs of the mandate would be three times as high as the benefits it would produce.

-The agency has also delayed finalizing regulations proposed during the Obama administration to require railroads to run all trains with at least a two-member crew unless it got specific approval.
+The agency has also delayed finalizing regulations proposed during the Obama administration that would require railroads to run all trains with at least a two-member crew unless it got specific approval.

 Train track safety inspections were another focus of the Obama administration, which said it planned to propose new rules to address “dangerous track conditions and defects” in order to prevent train derailments.